 What are the hazards?
 Who might be harmed and how?
 Requirements Words often directly cited from guidance Meeting the requirements - what are our concerns?
 What further action are we planning to meet the requirements and address our concerns (see attached plan for details of timetabling etc) Action by whom?
 Action by when?
-Done Uniform: normal school uniform applies in September; no PE kit brought in separately; advise trainers as footwear everyday; outdoor PE sessions will still take place and on a day when PE scheduled, they may come to school wearing trainers, tracksuit bottoms / PE shorts but normal top half of uniform.
-Social Distancing in school Children or staff / parents contracting COVID-19, by failure to socially distance effectively formal consideration of how to reduce contacts and maximise distancing between those in school wherever possible and minimise potential for contamination so far as is reasonably practicable Some schools may keep children in their class groups for the majority of the classroom time, but also allow mixing into wider consistent groups for specialist teaching, Siblings may be in different groups.
-We recognise this is not likely to be possible with younger children and teachers in primary schools can still work across groups if that is needed to enable a full educational offer.
+Done to the left (more movement past children at workstations if having to go all way round.)
+Staff to enter and exit main entrance through car park Reception parents may need to come in when children first start but will need to socially distance from others; other parents we can either zoom meet or meet 2m apart in a separate room - no large scale meetings until further advice Uniform: normal school uniform applies in September; no PE kit brought in separately; advise trainers as footwear everyday; outdoor PE sessions will still take place and on a day when PE scheduled, they may come to school wearing trainers, tracksuit bottoms / PE shorts but normal top half of uniform.
+Social Distancing in school Children or staff / parents contracting COVID-19, by failure to socially distance effectively formal consideration of how to reduce contacts and maximise distancing between those in school wherever possible and minimise potential for contamination so far as is reasonably practicable Some schools may keep children in their class groups for the majority of the classroom time, but also allow mixing into wider consistent groups for specialist teaching, Siblings may be in different groups. we recognise this is not likely to be possible with younger children and teachers in primary schools can still work across groups if that is needed to enable a full educational offer.
 Schools can continue to engage supply teachers and other supply staff during this period.
-Supply can move between schools Consistent groups reduce the risk of transmission by limiting the number of pupils and staff fin contact with each other to only those in their group.
-Maintaining distinct groups makes it quicker and easier in the event of a positive case to identify those who may need to self isolate and to keep that number as small as possible The overarching principle to apply is reducing the number of contacts between children and staff.
+Supply can move between schools The overarching principle to apply is reducing the number of contacts between children and staff.
 This can be achieved through keeping groups separate (in 'bubbles') and through maintaining distance between individuals.
-Consistent groups reduce the risk of transmission by limiting the number of pupils and staff in contact with each other to only those within the group. schools may need to change the emphasis on bubbles within their system of controls and increase the size of these groups reducing the network of possible direct transmission avoiding large gatherings - no whole school assemblies etc avoiding supply staff as much as possible but not over using deputy for supply as this will reduce his work with curriculum Bubbles with in a wider bubble model: Each year group will be a bubble - required as year group bubbles because the year group will have to share toilet facilities and cloakrooms and intervention space There will also be the wider staffing groups (consistent groups) of generally up to two year groups to allow PPA teachers and TAs to work within a wider network of two year groups (no more than 120 children) while still enabling the reduction of transmission as much as possible: EYFS and Year 1 with teachers; TAs; PPA teachers; middays Year 2 and 3 with teachers; TAs; PPA teachers; middays Year 4 and 5 with teachers; TAs; PPA teachers; middays Year 6 with teachers; TAs; PPA teachers; middays These wider consistent groups will also enable timetabling for breaktimes / lunchtimes / use of equipment / use of certain rooms on timetabled days/ lunchtimes / demarcated areas of playgrounds; Year group assemblies or class assemblies; head/deputy to zoom a whole school assembly weekly - minimum requirement to be a 5 minute time of reflection each day Head and deputy and three day appointed first aiders will Head to allocate staff to each of the wider consistent groups and within these the year group bubbles and classes Deputy to organise timetable for lunchtimes and breaktimes and to assign middays to bubbles Teachers and TAs to organise classrooms and workstations / intervention spaces Rooms labelled and timetables on doors 4.9.20
+Consistent groups reduce the risk of transmission by limiting the number of pupils and staff in contact with each other to only those within the group. schools may need to change the emphasis on bubbles within their system of controls and increase the size of these groups Bubbles with in a wider bubble model: Each year group will be a bubble - required as year group bubbles because the year group will have to share toilet facilities and cloakrooms and intervention space There will also be the wider staffing groups (consistent groups) of generally up to two year groups to allow PPA teachers and TAs to work within a wider network of two year groups (no more than 120 children) while still enabling the reduction of transmission as much as possible: EYFS and Year 1 with teachers; TAs; PPA teachers; middays Year 2 and 3 with teachers; TAs; PPA teachers; middays Head to allocate staff to each of the wider consistent groups and within these the year group bubbles and classes Deputy to organise timetable for lunchtimes and to assign middays to bubbles Teachers and TAs to organise 4.9.20